Cheng-Che/LeetCode/Questions.md

+## Single Number
+Given an array of integers, every element appears twice except for one.
+Find that single one.

+Note:
+Your algorithm should have a linear runtime complexity.
+Could you implement it without using extra memory?

 ## Letter Case Permutation
 Given a string S, we can transform every letter individually to be lowercase or uppercase to create another string.
 Return a list of all possible strings we could create.